hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 ## Introduction

 You'll make an IoT Weather Station with a Raspberry Pi and Sense HAT.
-Additionally, you'll add on data analytics to this IoT Weather Station Platform with Connected Data Architecture communication between the MiNiFi, HDF Sandbox and HDP Sandbox.
+Additionally, you'll add on data analytics to this IoT Weather Station Platform with Connected Data Architecture communication between the MiNiFi, CDF Sandbox and HDP Sandbox.

 ## Prerequisites